-Post anterior cruciate ligament reconstruction patients are recommended to engage in accelerated rehabilitation programs consisting of immediate extension of the knee joint and full weight bearing.
+Post Anterior Cruciate Ligament surgery patients are recommended to engage in accelerated rehabilitation programs consisting of direct extension of the knee joint and full weight bearing.
 The protocol aims to improve knee extension, improve muscle strength recovery, decrease anterior knee pain and improve knee stiffness.

 5 Key Points to Remember When Performing Downhill Walking After ACL Surgery

-1) The tibiofemoral shear force was 1.2 times body weight for male and 1.7 times body weight for female subjects.
+- The tibiofemoral shear force was 1.2 times body weight for males and 1.7 times for female subjects.

-2) The tibiofemoral compressive force was 7 times for males and 8.5 times body weight for females.
+- The tibiofemoral compressive force was seven times for males and 8.5 times body weight for females.

-3) Knee joint shear force was 1000 N for a 70-kg person which is greater than the 200 to 500 N strength that is the typical strength of a typical ACL graft fixation.
+- Knee joint shear force was 1000 N for a 70-kg person, which is greater than the 200 to 500 N strength typical of a standard ACL graft fixation.

-4) There is an increase in hamstring and gastrocnemius muscle activity in order to increase the stability of the tibiofemoral joint.
+- There is an increase in hamstring and gastrocnemius muscle activity to increase the stability of the tibiofemoral joint.

-5) Downhill walking should be avoided after ACL surgery especially during postoperative phase in order to protect the ACL graft.
+- Downhill walking should be avoided after Anterior Cruciate Ligament surgery, especially during the postoperative phase, to protect the ACL graft.

 The Take Home Message on ACL Surgery and Hills

-Downhill walking at a grade of 20% grade puts more shear force on the knee joint that the strength of ACL graft.
-It is important to avoid downhill walking after an ACL surgery.
+Downhill walking at a grade of 20% puts more shear force on the knee joint than the strength of an ACL graft.
+It is essential to avoid downhill walking after an ACL surgery.

-You would think a 20% grade is very steep but it is not.
-Most treadmills can easily go to 10% grade which is not much.
-Plus I know the little hills in my area of Surrey are at a greater slope than 20% grade in some areas.
+You would think a 20% grade is very steep, but it is not.
+Most treadmills can quickly go to a 10% grade, which is not much.
+Plus, I know the little hills in my area of Surrey are at a greater slope than 20% grade in some areas.